maelvls/maelvls.github.io/content/home/about.md

 # Biography

 I am currently employed as a contractor at Orange, Toulouse (France).
-I work on developer tooling, examples and documentation in order to improve the developer experience when it comes to using the Orange IT's private cloud.
+I work on tools for developers, examples and documentation in order to improve the developer experience when it comes to using the Orange IT's private cloud.
 I also try to promote and find new ways to guide people into sharing their own code as well getting the most out of Orange's internal GitLab.